-In a panel model the likelihood of the data y_i for a given unit is typically a function $f(y_i, \theta, \alpha_i) = f_i(\theta, \alpha_i)$ of common and individual specific parameters θ and α_i , respectively.
-Interest centers in the estimation of θ or other common policy parameters constructed as summary measures of the two types of parameters and data.
-The central feature of this estimation problem is the presence of many nuisance parameters (the individual effects) when the cross-sectional dimension is large relative to the number of time series observations.
+IN A PANEL MODEL the likelihood of the data y_i for a given unit is typically a function $f(y_i, \theta, \alpha_i) = f_i(\theta, \alpha_i)$ of common and individual specific parameters θ and α_i , respectively.
+Interest centers on the estimation of θ or other common policy parameters constructed as summary measures of the two types of parameters and data.
+The central feature of this estimation problem is the presence of many nuisance parameters (the individual effects) when the cross-sectional dimension is large relative to the number of time-series observations.